Cianna watched in horror as Achilles fell to the ground after the man he called Cormac pulled out his sword.

 “How could you laugh at something so awful?!”
 Ray yelled.

-He looked towards Brayden.
+He looked towards Ray.
 Dorjan’s eyes were filled with hate and rage, a look that was almost familiar.
-He pulled a wicked smile.
-“I guess you could call me a sadist.
-I enjoy watching other’s misfortune.”

 “Misfortune?”
 Ray snarled.

 “Indeed.
 That man claimed his life was meaningless compared to all of yours, so he sacrificed himself.
-But that was completely pointless.”
-Dorjan declared, lifting his arm in front of his body.
+But that was completely pointless, because he knew that it didn’t matter what he did, the end result would have been the same.
+So, he bowed out early to avoid it, pretending to be a hero,” Dorjan declared, lifting his arm in front of his body.
 Wind and lightning began to form around his outreached hand.
-“His death will be more meaningless than his whole pathetic life because I will kill all of you here with my own two hands.”
+“People don’t just sacrifice themselves for others, they are just too cruel or selfish, something I know all too well.
+Besides, it doesn’t matter whether he died first or last, because I will kill you all with my own two hands.”

 “So you’re an Elemental as well?”
 Ray asked with a growl.

 Dorjan said nothing but smiled.
-Getting to his feet, Ray looked towards Galen Kaden.
+Ray looked towards Galen Kaden.
 From a distance, Ray could tell that he was still breathing but only just.
-Mr Kaden had not only sacrificed himself to save his daughter, but to save his entire village.
-It was up to Ray to make sure that his sacrifice wasn’t in vain.
+He knew that everything Dorjan said was a lie and that Mr Kaden had not only sacrificed himself to save his daughter, but to save his entire village.
+Ray felt that it was up to him to make sure that his sacrifice wasn’t in vain.

 “As a fellow Elemental it looks like it’s up to me to take you down,” Ray claimed.